Our Celebration of Our Addiction to Sugar and the Price We Pay For It.

 Everybody needs to think about what harm this food does before they put it in their mouth instead of thinking how good it tastes.
 Unfortunately for my generation and all those that have come along since, we’re stuck in the quagmire of addiction that we have to carry for the rest of our lives.
 Even most natural causes of death happen due, in part, due to what this food has done to the body over the lifetime of the deceased.
 An autopsy will likely show some form of arthritis, as this is evidence of inflammation, oxidative stress and cell degradation that these foods cause.
 If the inflammation, oxidative stress and cell degradation exists in the joints, it has to exist elsewhere in the body and since it exists throughout the body, as that’s where inflammation exists, in the blood.
 It has to affect everything it comes in contact with.
 That means it affects your heart, your brain, and every internal organ.
 How can that not have an effect on your life?
 It has to, so I have to ask, why is this food still allowed to be sold without a warning about just how dangerous it is?
 Cigarettes are.
 Alcohol is.
 Heroin is illegal and opioids require prescriptions.
 But not the one substance that minimizes all the damage caused by these other substances collectively, sugar from grains requires no warning for the damage they inflict.
 Why?

-Going back to the problems this industry has had in court, mostly protecting their own patents and falsely claiming that their products are nutritious, when they’re not.
-Most of the patent problems lie in the resistance their new crop seeds have to their insecticides and pesticides, which have proven to have adverse effects in the human body.
+Going back to the problems this industry has had in court, mostly protecting their own patents and falsely claiming that their products are nutritious when they’re not.
+Most of the patent problems lie in the resistance their new crop seeds have to their insecticides and pesticides, which have proven to have adverse effects on the human body.
 Yet they are still allowed to spray their crops with these herbicides and pesticides.
 My question is, how much of these herbicides and pesticides trickle into our food supply?
 How confident are you that no chemicals are in what you eat?
 How confident are you that no enzyme controlling chemicals are not in your biscuits or crackers?
 How confident are you that your sugar addiction won’t turn into diabetes?
-How confident are you that you addiction won’t turn into heart disease, or cancer?
+How confident are you that your addiction won’t turn into heart disease or cancer?
 Whether you worry about it or not, you will experience brain loss.
 That’s just in the science.
-You can’t change it without saying good-bye to your addiction.
+You can’t change it without saying goodbye to your addiction.
 This obviously isn’t easy with a grain industry that feeds the pharmaceutical industry.
 It’s even more obvious that they’ll never let us know the damage their foods do to everyone who ingests them.
 That’s up to you to know the dangers of sugar and grains, and now you do.

 It’s time to say no to the industry that feeds you,